Weimax Wines & Spirits

 ALION

-On a recent to Europe, our pal Norbert opened a bottle of the 1992 vintage....a fabulous wine.
+On a trip to Europe not too long ago, our pal Norbert opened a bottle of the 1992 vintage....a fabulous wine.
 This was still deep ruby-red in color and had the woodsy, cedary notes we found when we first tasted this wine in 1995 at Vega Sicilia.
 Paired with pan-roasted lamb, this bottle was quickly emptied by the trio in attendance that fine evening.
 Good thing Norbert has another bottle or two in his cellar near Frankfurt!

 Currently in stock: